dDobrevv/Personal_Investing/README.md

-Investing Toolkit for personal use.
+# Investing Toolkit for personal use.

-This project is a "work in progress"!
+This project is a *"work in progress"*!
 This means that at this point is not full fledge software.
 It will have errors, wrong information, not working scripts and other "bugged" or crappy things.

 ---
-# To Do`s:
+### To Do`s:

 [] Write a better README file.
 [] The base architecture of the program will be writed on Python and Django or Flask?